Ceiku/automateme/_pages/infrastructure.md

 Backing up files and documents is quite different from live applications with databases, since they can change while we copy them the copies risk becoming corrupt, this is where bareos lets us easily manage backing up applications, clients and servers.
 It consist of three service stacks, the director runs all its dependencies including the web-ui, you usually only need one, and it can be run on the secondary following the topologies from above.
 The file-daemon is run on the node you want to back up, so probably primary if not both, the storage-deamon runs on nodes you want to back up to, it is however recommended to read up on bareos here.

+Besides system malfunctions, another reason for dataloss is user negligence or carelessness, we might delete files by accident, save over important documents etc, a good backup solution should manage both, in bareos we do this by providing incremental and differential backups in addition to full snapshots.
+If files are deleted, they are still saved in in the history of increments, Apples time machine is a commercial and user friendly application of this for their macs.

 To make it easy to configure your own setup you will see the bareos subfolder containing `docker-fileset.conf` this one can be left as is, it tells the system to back up everythin under this folder, in the docker compose, this folder is mounted to the path specified.
 The director, file and storage daemon come with their own conf examples too, this includes how to use both LAN and VPN (as we look at soon) to connect to our backup services.
 Each of these configurations must be stored in their respective subfolder of `project_root/bareos/config/director/bareos-dir.d`

 Coming features: